Aylur/gnim/docs/jsx.md

 ```

 Alternatively, you can specify a list of dependencies, in which case values are
 passed to an optional transform function.
-The values are cached, but the result
-of the transform function is not, and it is called each time the value is
-accessed.

 ```ts
 function createComputed<